your guide to the magical world of alta's wildflowers.

 Peak season: June & July

-Look for this fetching and delicate bloom in cool, damp areas in July and early August.
+Look for this recognizable bloom in early to mid-summer among meadows, groves of aspen or sagebrush, alpine tundra or coniferous forests.
 Blooms can vary from white, blue, to coral red, and yellow as their color is determined by the acidity of the soil.
 Pale blue or yellow hues indicate a basic PH while darker colors indicate more acidic soils.
-The bloom is suspended above the fern-like foliage below.
-Look for 5 wing-shaped sepals and 5 tube-shaped petals.
+The bloom is suspended above the fern-like foliage.
+Look for 5 creamy or white wing-shaped sepals and 5 tube-shaped petals that drift backwards away from the sepals.
 Butterflies and hummingbirds are often found near these flowers.
-Look for them in open woods and valleys as well as moist alpine and subalpine meadows. - Ski Utah
+The columbine is a favorite of wildflower enthusiasts and photographers and it serves as the State Flower of Colorado.

 Alpine Jacob's Ladder